 There are many possible reasons for referral to the SAP Team, such as:

 Through SAP, students may be offered help in many ways including counseling, mentoring and support groups.

 The district has hired a Certified Prevention Specialist (CPS), based in the High School Guidance Office, to provide expertise to the SAP Teams in addressing drug and alcohol issues, in addition to working with individual students and assisting with student support groups.

 Students can be referred to the Student Assistance Program by parents, peers, administration, faculty or staff, and self-referral.
-Fill out the High School SAP Referral Form or the Middle School SAP Referral Form and return to the appropriate Guidance Department.
+For the High School, fill out the Online SAP Referral Form, for the Middle School, print the Middle School SAP Referral Form and return to the appropriate Guidance Department.
 Parental permission is required for student participation in SAP.
 Involvement in SAP is confidential.